Subscribe to our newsletter

 Prop bets get categorized into these two “umbrella” categories:

 Game props are like the example above.
-They have to do with outcomes within the game such as longest touchdown pass, highest points scorer, first to score, etc.
+They have to do with outcomes within the game, such as the longest touchdown pass, highest points scorer, first to score, etc.

 These are the props that I like to refer to as “lottery tickets”.
 There is no actual strategy or percentage edge in these bets.
-They include what the coin toss will be, what color is the gatorade poured on the winning coach, how long is the national anthem?
+They include what the coin toss will be, what color is the Gatorade poured on the winning coach and how long the National Anthem will be.

 If I were you I would head on over to your favorite book, look at the alternate markets, and get in on the money.